h2oai/h2o-3/h2o-docs/src/product/data-science/if.rst

 -  `stopping_rounds <algo-params/stopping_rounds.html>`__: Stops training when the option selected for **stopping\_metric** doesn't improve for the specified number of training rounds, based on a simple moving average.
-To disable this feature, specify ``0``.
-The metric is computed on the validation data (if provided); otherwise, training data is used.
+This value is set to 0 (disabled) by default.
+The metric is computed on the validation data
+   (if provided); otherwise, training data is used.

    **Note**: If cross-validation is enabled: